Gertrude Kimber Burleigh: Quaker Partner to Charles

 lived in Pennsylvania, Vermont, Connecticut, and Massachusetts

-Sidney Southworth describes her thus on first meeting in March of 1843:
+Sidney Southworth - a close personal friend of George Shepard Burleigh, and a provocative reformer himself - describes Gertrude thus on first meeting her in March of 1843:

 R.C.
 Smedley, History of the Underground Railroad in Chester and the Neighboring Counties of Pennsylvania.
 Lancaster, Pennsylvania: Office of the Journal, 1883. p.
 204-205.